jonnew/cyclops/MANUAL.md

     - `5v`      5 volts

-1. While measuring the `REF2.5` testpoint, use the jeweler's screwdriver to turn the `REF_ADJ` trimpot until it is exactly 2.50 volts. `REF2.5` and provides an internal reference voltage for the TEST switch.
+1. While measuring the `REF2.5` testpoint, use the jeweler's screwdriver to turn the `REF_ADJ` trimpot until it reads exactly 2.50 volts. `REF2.5` provides an internal reference voltage for the TEST switch.
 It serves the purpose of the `VCTL` signal, but does not require an external source.
+It also provides the reference voltage for the onboard DAC if that is used.

 1. Next, we need to ensure that upon the first test of our LED driver, we will not accidentally source too much current to the LED and destroy it.
 Ensure the device is set to current feedback mode using the rear panel slide switch.
 Using your DMM in voltage measurement mode, probe the VREF pin pad on the front BNC connector.
-Depress the `TEST` button and turn the `GAIN` potentiometer until the voltage measurment reads ~100mV.
+Depress the `TEST` button and turn the `GAIN` potentiometer until the voltage measurement reads ~100mV.
 This indicates that the circuit will attempt to drive 100 mA through an LED attached to the LED port.
 Obtain a high power LED.
 Ensure that it can handle the 100 mA current that we are about to supply to it.
-Tie its anode to LED+ and cathode to LED-, respectively.
+Connect its anode to LED+ and cathode to LED-, respectively.

-1. Use the DMM in voltage measurment mode to probe the voltage at the `VI` BNC connector.
+1. Use the DMM in voltage measurement mode to probe the voltage at the `VI` BNC connector.
 Depress the `TEST` button.
-The LED should light up. __Don't look directly at the LED - your eye lenses are very good at focusing light to dangerously high levels at your retina__.
-In current feedback mode, the voltage at the `VI` port relfects the current through the LED with 1V = 1A.
-   Examine the voltage at 'VI' port, which should read 100mV, corresponding to 100 mA.
+The LED should light up. __Don't look directly at the LED - your eyes' lenses are very good at focusing light to dangerously high levels at your retina__.
+In current feedback mode, the voltage at the `VI` port reflects the current through the LED with the scale factor of 1V = 1A.
+Examine the voltage at `VI` port, which should read 100mV, corresponding to 100 mA through the LED.
 If the LED does not illuminate, ensure that you switched the device to current feedback mode.
 If the device is left in AUX mode, and there is a high impedance at the AUX BNC connector (e.g.  nothing is plugged in), the circuit will appear not to function.

-1. Now you are ready to supply time-varying input, from 0-5 volts, to the V_CTL pin to drive the LED.
+1. Now you are ready to supply time-varying input, from 0-5 volts, to the V_CTL pin to drive the LED or to program the onboard DAC to control the LED output.

 \FloatBarrier
 \newpage